Stage

 The Lifecycle: apply and skip

-Every Stage participates in exactly one of two paths during a pipeline run.
+Every Stage takes exactly one of three paths during a pipeline run.

 apply — the active path.
 The stage receives a real input value and returns a Yield.
 It is free to perform